Early-Onset Colorectal Cancer: Why Rates Are Rising in Adults Under 50

 How Can Young Adults Reduce Their Colorectal Cancer Risk?

 Regular physical activity is strongly protective.
 The American Cancer Society recommends 150-300 minutes of moderate-intensity or 75-150 minutes of vigorous-intensity activity per week.
 Studies have shown that meeting these guidelines is associated with a 20-25% reduction in colorectal cancer risk compared to being sedentary.
 Exercise reduces risk through multiple mechanisms including improved insulin sensitivity, reduced inflammation, enhanced immune surveillance, and accelerated gut transit time.
-Maintaining a healthy BMI (18.5-24.9) independently reduces risk, with each 5 kg/m2 increase in BMI associated with approximately 5% higher colorectal cancer risk.
+Maintaining a healthy BMI (18.5-24.9) independently reduces risk, with higher BMI associated with incrementally greater colorectal cancer risk.

 Alcohol consumption should be limited to no more than one drink per day for women and two for men, as even moderate drinking increases colorectal cancer risk, with risk rising proportionally with consumption.
 Smoking cessation is also important, as long-term smoking is associated with increased risk of colorectal adenomas and carcinomas.
 Aspirin use has been shown to reduce colorectal cancer risk in certain populations, and the USPSTF previously recommended low-dose aspirin for adults aged 50-59 with elevated cardiovascular risk, though updated guidelines have moderated this recommendation.
 Any decision about aspirin for cancer prevention should be discussed with a healthcare provider.